This independent candidate is worrying Republicans in deep-red Nebraska's Senate race

 “His message of backing working families is really resonating with people,” Shuler said.

-As she spoke, phone bank volunteers nearby shouted out donations of up to $3,000 and fresh promises of support from Nebraskans they were calling.
+As she spoke, a phone-bank worker nearby shouted out that volunteers had made 3,000 calls and secured fresh promises of support from Nebraskans they were calling.

 “People now are so cynical about politics," Shuler said.
 "And he’s getting traction with those people because he’s one of them.”

-Note: This story has been corrected to reflect in the second-to-last paragraph that a phone-bank worker shouted out that volunteers had made 3,000 calls, not that phone-bank volunteers had shouted out donations of up to $3,000.